 According to Islamic Law, a father’s responsibility is to raise and educate his daughters.
 Fathers have full responsibility for his daughters.
 For example, it is the father’s responsibility to choose a good name for his daughter, exemplifying the close bond Islam cultivates between fathers and daughters.
 Contrary to popular belief a father does not have “full control” over his daughter- he cannot prevent his daughter from getting married unless this man is justifiably deemed not good for her.
 For example, a father can prevent his daughter from marrying if the man she is to marry is addicted to drugs, a womanizer, or known to be abusive.
 Also contrary to popular belief, if a man’s daughter gets divorced; her father is responsible for taking care of her emotionally and financially, if she needs it as it is dictated by most of the divorce lawyer firms.

 You need to know your rights, duties and responsibilities under the law.
 Only a lawyer who has been retained to represent your interests can advise you.
+You should discuss your issue with tumolaw.com who have interest to represent you better.
 How can you realistically discuss financial arrangements in separating and divorcing, if you don’t know what your rights, duties and responsibilities are?
 Not knowing what your rights are can result in not getting your fair share of assets, your fair share of support or your fair share of time with your children.
 Not knowing what your duties and responsibilities are can result in your paying more than your fair share of assets or your fair share of support.
 Most attorneys offer a special reduced rate for consulting services to encourage people to get advice early and often.
 There is no reason to rely on backyard fence advice, when you can get real advice from a qualified experienced divorce lawyer for a reasonable fee.
 You can look here for more information about the divorce lawyer.

 These situations I have just mentioned show how Islam puts in place rights to protect and care for women, and exemplifies how Islamic Law takes care of a woman from childhood until marriage and beyond, in fact, they give women the opportunity of getting child support if the father does not take responsibility, in most of the cases they are provided with a Child Support Lawyer.